Conventions¶

 }

 system: namespace identifier;udunitsfor beamline-native fields,ucumfor clinical,qudtfor linked-data export,iec61360for Industry-4.0 partners.
-Closed allowlist enforced bycora.infrastructure.json_schema_validation.code: the unit token interpreted withinsystem.
+Closed allowlist enforced bycora.shared.json_schema_validation.code: the unit token interpreted withinsystem.
 Opaque to anyone outside that namespace.label: optional human display string for codes that are not self-explanatory.

 The schema-declared unit is the canonical wire-and-storage unit.
 Deciders, events, projections, and API responses always carry the value in that exact unit.
 Conversion happens only at the edge: the NeXus writer adapter flattens to the single units string the file format expects; the EPICS reader adapter wraps the legacy EGU string back into the annotation shape on the way in; the UI display layer may convert to a per-user preferred unit when that table exists.